Solution focused psychotherapy is a type of therapy that focuses on creating solutions, rather than the problems that

 The therapist aims to help the client see how this is occurring in their life and bring about even more positive change.
 The emphasis is on the future rather than the past.
 It uses specialised conversations that are geared toward developing the client’s vision of solutions and clarifying ways to achieve them.

-Generally speaking, the therapist uses a selection of questions and techniques to help clients identify positive solutions to effectively address problems.
+Generally speaking, the therapist uses a selection of questions and techniques to help clients identify positive solutions in order to effectively address problems.

 Here are a few of the techniques that might be employed:

 The Miracle Question

-One powerful tool this therapy often employs is asking a person to imagine waking up tomorrow to find that their problem is gone.
+One powerful tool that Solution Focused Psychotherapy often employs is asking a person to imagine waking up tomorrow to find that their problem is gone.
 How would they realise something was different and what would they do that they didn’t do today?
 This can help people to envision behavioural changes and eventually implement them.

 This type of therapy is based on the belief that most people have probably already solved a number of problems in their lives on their own.
 Questions such as: “What did you do in that case that was helpful?” or “Are there any times when this issue is less of a problem?” – can help people see potential solutions to the problems they face.